kensnyder/bunshine/README.md

 - 🔲 GitHub Actions to run tests and coverage
 - 🔲 Fix TypeScript warnings
 - 🔲 Support server clusters
-- 🔲 Replace "ms" with a super simple implementation
+- ✅ Replace "ms" with a small and simple implementation
 - ✅ Export functions to gzip strings and files
 - ✅ Gzip performance testing (to get min/max defaults)